How to Choose KDP Categories in 2026 (And Actually Rank #1)

-Your book could be a bestseller—in the right category.
+Your book could be a bestseller, but only in the right category.

 That's not hyperbole.
 Amazon's category system determines where your book appears in bestseller lists, what "also bought" recommendations it receives, and which readers discover it through browsing.
 Choose a broad, competitive category like "Thriller," and your book drowns in a sea of 100,000+ titles.
 Choose a strategic niche category, and you could hit #1 in your first week.

-Yet most authors treat category selection as an afterthought—clicking through KDP's dropdown menus in 30 seconds without understanding the system they're navigating.
+Yet most authors treat category selection as an afterthought.
+They click through KDP's dropdown menus in 30 seconds without understanding the system.

-Quick Answer: Amazon allows 3 categories during KDP upload, but you can email KDP support to add up to 10 total.
-Choose categories where you can realistically rank in the top 20—check the #1 and #20 bestsellers' sales ranks in your target category.
+Quick Answer: Amazon now limits each book to 3 categories, selected directly in the KDP dashboard.
+You can no longer email support to request additional categories.
+This changed in mid-2023.
+Choose categories where you can realistically rank in the top 20.
+Check the #1 and #20 bestsellers' sales ranks in your target category.
 A book with a 50,000 BSR can be #1 in a niche category but invisible in a broad one.
 Use competitor research to find the exact category paths successful comparable titles are using.

 Categories do more than organize Amazon's catalog.
 They directly affect your book's discoverability in three critical ways: